Classical Greek sculpture

-Definition of "classic"

-The word "classical" has wide usage, and there is yet no consensus in specialized literature regarding its exact definition.
-The Greek and Roman civilizations have been called classical in their entirety for having established cultural standards that have become canonical and are valid today.
-The term is still used with a stricter meaning, to refer to a brief period within the long history of ancient Greek culture – from the mid-5th century to almost the end of the 4th century BC. – when a style that for many centuries would be considered the highest achievement in the art of sculpture developed, earning the designation of classic.

 Context and background

 Classicism in Greek sculpture derives mainly from the Athenian cultural evolution in the 5th century B.C.
 In Athens, the main artistic figure was Phidias, but Classicism owes an equally important aesthetic contribution to Polykleitos, active in Argos.
 However, in those times Athens was a much more influential city, hence its greater role as a diffuser of the new trend.
 Around the middle of the 5th century B.C., Greece was experiencing a moment of glory; after the victory against the Persians, Athens had assumed the leadership of the Greek cities, heading the Delian League and being the custodian of its treasury.

 Pericles dominated local politics between 460 and 429 B.C., aiming to turn the city into a model for the entire Greek world.
 He encouraged imperialism, reducing his former allies to the status of tributaries, but protected artists and philosophers, who gave shape and voice to his ideals.
 His role in the history of Greek sculpture stems from his decision to rebuild the city by breaking a vow made by the Athenians to leave in ruins the monuments that had been destroyed by the Persians, as a perennial reminder of barbarism.
 Using partly his own resources and partly the surpluses from the League's treasury, Pericles employed a multitude of laborers and craftsmen, which both energized the economy and left a monumental testimony to the city's new political and cultural status.
 The main legacy of the vast undertaking was the renovation of the Acropolis of Athens, with Phidias as the artistic director of the works.
 Plutarch later described the enthusiasm that boiled over: